amreel1904/amreel1904/README.md

 My name is Amreel Nuqman
 =====================================================================================================================================

-Software Engineer & UIUX Designer
+Fullstack Developer & UIUX Designer
 ---------------------------------

 I am passionate about becoming a Full-Stack Developer, with a strong interest in both front-end and back-end development.
 My education has provided me with a strong foundation that I am eager to build upon as I pursue my goal of becoming a Full-Stack Developer.
 I am excited to continue learning and taking on new challenges as I work towards developing my skills and expertise in the field.